courselabs/devsecops/labs/compose-build/README.md

 And with some additional config you can add some useful auditing to your images:

 - the [rng API Dockerfile](./rng/docker/api/Dockerfile) uses `ARG` instructions - which are values you can set as build arguments - to add metadata to the image, using labels to record the build version and Git commit ID

-- _we haven't covered all the details of how this Dockerfile works - we'll do that in [multi-stage builds](../multi-stage/README.md)_

 - [args.yml](./rng/args.yml) overrides the image name and sets default values for the build arguments.
 All the `${VARIABLES}`  can be overridden by environment variables on the machine running the build.